 “Gregory!
 Reduce speed to two knots!”
 Percy shouted almost instinctively.

 As the boat slowed, Percy’s next thought was that they had in fact been rammed again—that Cassandra had not heard the Grackle charging at them.
-“Cassandra you little shit!
+“Cassandra, you little shit!
 You let them hit us!”

-“No Captain Percy!”
-Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake, “it definitely wasn’t them!
+“No, Captain Percy!”
+Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake.
+“It definitely wasn’t them!
 They’re still miles and miles off.”

 Percy looked down at Hemi, who still clung to the ladder, his huge stony form held by hard, tensed muscles.
 “Hemi, you get that little fucking whore off my sonar immediately and tell me what the fuck is going on with my boat!”